azaldua/practicaRefaccio/README_Andreu.md

 <p>I have added the constructor, I have made the basic methods (get, set, tostring).
 I have also made a method to obtain the complete address.</p>

+## Class --> Main

+1. We separate the Visual Menu and put it in a method.
+The more methods, the easier the maintenance will be.
+2. It has error control for variable types, error control to see if a number is positive or negative, and more error controls.
+3. We also give the user the opportunity to enter the data they want to calculate, the object they want to create, etc...
+4. All variables are descriptive and the code can be understood only by reading it.
+5. In case 3, we give the opportunity to create all the objects you want and we check it with the size of the list.
+6. Cases 4 and 5 are set to be done soon, they are currently under maintenance.